Dynamics of Entanglement Wedge Cross Section from Conformal Field Theories: Discussion

 where $\rho_{AB}$ is a reduced density matrix for subsystems $A$ and $B$, obtained by tracing out its complement.
 The limit $n_o \to 1$ is the analytic continuation of an odd integer and $T_B$ is the partial transposition with respect to the subsystem $B$.
 The odd EE for holographic CFT is expected to have the following relation,

-Indeed, one can replace $S_R(A:B)$ with $2(S_o(A:B)-S(AB))$ for the above results (In fact, this is also the case for RCFTs).
+Indeed, as like the original proposal in \cite{Tamaoka2019}, one can replace $\frac{1}{2}S_R(A:B)$ with the OEE minus von-Neumann entropy for the above results (In fact, this is also the case for RCFTs).
 This coincidence can happen because we are considering large $c$ limit and/or Regge limit which give us quite universal consequences.
 In more general parameter regimes, these two quantities should behave differently.
-It is very interesting to study further such regimes.
+It is very interesting to study further such regimes. )\fi

-Interestingly, we can also discuss the non-perturbative quantum correction of the reflected entropy (and odd entropy) by using the Virasoro conformal block before taking the large $c$ expansion.
-We have observed that this correction is always negative.
-This is quite natural because the discontinuous transition between connected and disconnected entanglement wedge should become smooth once we go to the finite $c$ regime.
-We will describe the detail of this point in the upcoming paper\cite{Kusuki:2019e}.
+We gave a counterexample of the subsystem ETH, a heavy primary state in two-dimensional holographic CFTs.
+One possibility might be that such state is not typical.
+Since this is still counterintuitive, we should deepen our understanding of this fact as this state has been often discussed as an explicit example of typical state in literature.

 Finally, there are several interesting future directions which can be accomplished in a similar manner.
-For example, it would be interesting to understand a relation to negativity \cite{Kudler-Flam2019}, to study dynamics in other irrational CFTs \cite{Caputa2017,Caputa2017a}, to investigate information spreading by using the reflected entropy \cite{Asplund2015a}, and evaluate the Renyi reflected entropy, in particular, its replica transition \cite{Kusuki2018b,Kusuki2018c,Kusuki2019}.
+For example, it would be interesting to understand a relation to negativity \cite{Kudler-Flam2019}, to study dynamics in other irrational CFTs \cite{Caputa2017,Caputa2017a}, to investigate information spreading by using the RE \cite{Asplund2015a}, and evaluate the Renyi RE, in particular, its replica transition \cite{Kusuki2018b,Kusuki2018c,Kusuki2019}.